WimJongeneel/ts-pattern-matching/README.md

   .run()
 ```

-This code is now giving a type error because the compiler has no way of figuring out that the pattern implices that the option is a some and contains a value.
-Luckily TypeScript comes with a set of handy features to deal with this.
-We will be using `typeof` to get the exact type of the pattern that the user provided and use `Extract` to narrow down the type of `a`.
+This code is now giving a type error because the compiler has no way of figuring out that the pattern implices that the option is a Some and contains a value.
+Luckily TypeScript comes with a powerfull typesystem that provides the tools we need to solve chalanges like this.
+We will be using the `typeof` operator to get the exact type of the pattern that the user provided and use `Extract` to narrow down the type of `a`.
 The code looks as follows:

 ```ts
 with: <p extends Pattern<a>>(